Gel Polish Remover Machines – Do They Work?

 • Exposes the skin of your fingertips to more acetone

-• Could be a fire hazard if knocked over
+• It could be a fire hazard if knocked over

-If you have weak and brittle nails, the tradeoff could be worth it for you.
+If you have weak, brittle nails, the trade-off could be worth it for you.

 Gel Polish Remover Machines Vs Other Methods